 The grant has been awarded to Prof Chris Ponting (Principal Investigator) at the University of Edinburgh and he is ultimately responsible for successfully delivering the project.
-Working alongside Chris is Dr Luis Nacul (Co-Principal Investigator) at the London School of Hygiene & Tropical Medicine and a number of co-investigators from both universities and the Management Group.
+Working alongside Chris are a number of co-investigators from both the university and the Management Group.

-The project team is supported by a number of people with ME and carers who help with recruitment, communications and marketing.
+The project team is supported by numerous people with ME and carers who help with recruitment, communications and marketing.

 Patient and Public Involvement (PPI) Steering Group

 The Patient and Public Involvement (PPI) Steering Group is made up of people representing groups or networks from the ME/CFS community.

 The Steering Group will work with the study’s Management Group to put public involvement at the heart of the research project, from start to finish, and ensure the National Standards for Public Involvement are met.

 - Sonya Chowdhury chairs the PPI Steering Group and is also a co-investigator (PPI) on the Management Group.
 Sonya is the founding charity member of the UK CFS/ME Research Collaborative (CMRC) and CEO of Action for M.E.

 - Andy Devereux-Cooke, co-founder of the Science for ME forum.
 Andy is also a co-investigator (PPI) on the Management Group.

 - The Countess of Mar, on behalf of Forward M.E. and the ME/CFS patients and carers that Forward ME’s organisations represent.